nathanlesage/academics-on-mastodon/README.md

 # Academics on Mastodon [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > This repository contains a collection of various lists of academics on Mastodon.
 These lists are curated by many awesome folks across various disciplines, so make sure to give them kudos as well!
-This list is a [continuation of the blog post by David Adler](https://www.perspektivbrocken.org/en/2022/11/03/academics-on-mastodon-lets-connect/).
+We expect the lists to be generated with the consent from these accounts.
+If lists are generated without consent, please let us know, so we can drop them.

 ![Academics on Mastodon](./resources/hero.png)